ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-human-usage-examples
 ------------------------
-Human usage examples are examples of how a human would use the operation.
-This is useful for the LLM to understand user's intent in natural language as well as inform users with suggestions for how to use the operation.
+Human usage examples illustrate how a person might utilize a specific operation.
+These examples provide valuable insights and practical suggestions, helping users better understand how to effectively interact with the operation.

 x-helpers